 - Less than 15ft in any dimension......................................................... $30

 - More than 15ft in any dimension........................................................ $50

 Pools can only be constructed in rear yards.
 Corner lots have streets bordering more than one side of the lot, giving the lot multiple front yards (frontages).
 Front yard regulations apply to each street side of the corner lot.
 All pools, regardless of size, are to be built outside of any easements, with a minimum distance of 4ft. from any lot lines and 4ft. from the primary structure.

 Enclosures and Fencing

-All pools are required to be completely surrounded by a fence or have an American Society for Testing and Materials (ASTM F1346-91) certified safety cover when the pool is 18 inches or deeper and the water left in the pool over 24 hrs.
+All pools are required to be completely surrounded by a fence or meet the barrier requirements as identified in the International Swimming Pool and Spa Code.
 Homeowner’s Insurance may have stricter and/or additional requirements regarding pool fencing.

 Pool fencing must be built to the following standards:

 - At least 4ft from each side of the pool

 - Distance between posts of 10ft or less

 - Non-climbable and designed to be inaccessible to small children